openstack-archive/fuel-specs/specs/template.rst

   * Will it affect git branch management strategies?

   * Will it introduce new release artifacts?

+  * Will it require changes to package dependencies: new packages, updated package versions?

+  * Will it require changes to the structure of any package repositories?

 * Will it require changes in build environments of any existing CI jobs?
 Would such changes be backwards compatible with previous Fuel releases currently